morwarid1/morwarid1.github.io/_posts/2025-03-15-Phase7CapstoneProjectJobReadiness.md

 - Practice clear communication, storytelling, and stakeholder engagement
 - Receive **feedback from peers or mentors**

+## 🚀 What Comes Next?

-> 💼 This project becomes a highlight in your portfolio — share it on GitHub, LinkedIn, and during interviews.
+This capstone project becomes a **centerpiece in your data portfolio**, showcasing:

+- Your technical proficiency
+- Business understanding
+- Communication skills

+> *Real projects = Real results.
+This is your proof of potential.*